SIGNIFICANT ACCOUNTING POLICIES FOR THE YEAR ENDED MARCH 31,2025

 The hedge/ non-hedge transactions are recorded separately.
 For transactions designated as hedges, following treatment is followed -

-• in case of a fair value hedge, the changes in the fair value of the hedging instruments and hedged items are recognised in the Profit and Loss Account,
+• In case of a fair value hedge, the changes in the fair value of the hedging instruments and hedged items are recognized in the Profit and Loss Account,

-• in case of cash flow hedges, the changes in fair value of effective portion are recognised in Reserves and Surplus under ‘Cash flow hedge reserve' and ineffective portion of an effective hedging relationship, if any, is recognised in the Profit and Loss Account.
-The accumulated balance in the cash flow hedge reserve, in an effective hedging relationship, is recycled in the Profit and Loss Account at the same time that the impact from the hedged item is recognised in the Profit and Loss Account.
+• In case of cash flow hedges, the changes in fair value of effective portion are recognized in Reserves and Surplus under ‘Cash flow hedge reserve’ and ineffective portion of an effective hedging relationship, if any, is recognized in the Profit and Loss Account.
+The accumulated balance in the cash flow hedge reserve, in an effective hedging relationship, is recycled in the Profit and Loss Account at the same time that the impact from the hedged item is recognized in the Profit and Loss Account.

 For the purpose of valuation, the fair value of the total swap is computed on the basis of the amount that would be receivable or payable on termination of the swap agreements as on the Balance sheet date.
-Losses arising there from, if any, are fully provided for, while the profits, if any, are ignored.
+The resulting profit/losses are shown as asset and liabilities as separate line items in “Other Assets & Other Liabilities” respectively.

 The Bank follows the option premium accounting principle prescribed by FEDAI.
 Premium on option transaction is recognized as income/expense on expiry or early termination of the transaction.